 If you are contemplating marriage, you may wish to consider having a prenuptial agreement prepared.
-It will protect your pre-marital assets in the event you and your spouse do later separate.
+It will protect your premarital assets in the event that you and your spouse do separate later.

 Maryland now allows parties with no minor children and who have a written marital settlement agreement to file for divorce without a specific period of separation.
 In Montgomery County, if you meet these conditions, you can obtain a divorce even if you are living in the same residence.

-In the past several years, I have been retained in custody cases, where the parties had originally gone to court without representation.
+In the past several years, I have been retained in custody cases when the parties had originally gone to court without representation.
 Unfortunately, the agreements reached by these individuals were not sufficient to address matters related to the children as time passed.
-While litigation can be costly, acting on your own and reaching an agreement that does not in the long run protect your children often ends with having to litigate in the future what could have been taken care of with the help of an attorney at the start.
+While litigation can be costly, acting on your own and reaching an agreement that does not, in the long run, protect your children often ends with having to litigate in the future what could have been taken care of with the help of an attorney at the start.

 My goal as your attorney is to attempt to resolve your issues amicably.
-However, there are times when children or property is involved, that it is necessary to proceed to trial.
+However, there are times when children or property is involved, and it becomes necessary to proceed to trial.
 As a litigator for over 30 years, I will fight to get you the best results.
-There are times when, for example, in a custody case, that one of the parents suffers from mental health issues.
+There are times – in a custody case, for example – when one of the parents suffers from mental health issues.
 It is imperative, that these issues be addressed properly in the courts and that your concerns be brought to the court’s attention.
 If you enter into a consent order to save monies or to avoid trial, you may lose the right to address the concerns in the future.

 In a recent case in Prince George’s County, Willis v.
 Willis, the wife sought alimony and more than her marital share of my client’s marital retirement, among other assets.
-After unsuccessfully attempting to resolve the issues, we proceeded to trial, with the end result being no alimony awarded and the wife received none of the retirement accrued by my client during the marriage and no monetary award.
+After unsuccessfully attempting to resolve the issues, we proceeded to trial, with the end result being that the wife was awarded no alimony or monetary award and received none of the retirement accrued by my client during the marriage.

-In Montgomery County, I fought successfully in the case of Rachel Smith vs. Mark Smith, for my client.
+In Montgomery County, I fought successfully in the case of Rachel Smith v.
+Mark Smith, for my client.
 She received sole legal and physical custody of their children.

 In Montgomery County, I obtained sole legal and physical custody for the father in the case of Luttrell v.
 Luttrell.